I once heard a well-known fund manager describe value investing as ‘rummaging around in other investors’ dustbins’.

 Management duo James Henderson and Laura Foll spend their days looking under rocks among UK companies of all sizes until they find the winners no-one else saw or were too impatient for growth to hold.

-Ideally, they only put half of the portfolio in the FTSE 100 companies and mix it up by allocating money to firms further down the cap scale.
+Ideally, they only put half of the portfolio in the UK 100 companies and mix it up by allocating money to firms further down the cap scale.